tojkuv/the-rust-book/error-handling/README.md

 **Listing 9-3: Opening a file**

 How do we know `File::open` returns a `Result`?
 We could look at the [standard library API documentation](https://doc.rust-lang.org/std/fs/struct.File.html#method.open), or we could ask the compiler!
-If we give `f` a type annotation that we know is *not* the return type of the function and then try to compile the code, the compiler will tell us that the types don't match.
+If we give `f` a type annotation that we know is *not* the return type of the function and then try to compile the code, the compiler will tell us that the types don'_t match.
 The error message will then tell us what the type of `f` *is*.
 Let's try it!
-We know tha the return type of `File::open` isn't of type `u32`, so let's change the `let f` statement to this:
+We know tha the return type of `File::open` isn'_t of type `u32`, so let's change the `let f` statement to this:

 ```rust
 let f: u32 = File::open("hello.txt");